-- When the buyer will open the product description to view the details of the product will now become the victim as the script executes in its web browser and all the details of the user which browser allows will get hijacked.
+- When the buyer opens the product description to view the details of the product, it will become the victim as the script executes in its web browser, and all the details of the user that the browser allows will get hijacked.

 Procedure XSS attacks

 - For Example, in an e-commerce website, there is a search box in which a user can search the items and the string written in the search box is visible in the URL of the website when the search request is sent to the server.

 - The attacker creates a link in which the malicious script is concatenated in the URL and sent it to the victim via email.
 When the victim opens that link, then the request is sent to the attacker’s malicious website, and all the browser data of the victim is hijacked and sent to the system of the attacker.

 - In Cross-Site Scripting (XSS) vulnerability, the attacker’s main motive is to steal the user’s data by running the malicious script in its browser, which is injected into the website content which the user is using through different means.